HomeDocumentationAPI Reference

 Example:

-The entry should be the server fully qualified domain name (FQDN) or the
+Please enter the fully qualified domain name (FQDN) or the IP address

-server IP address.
-It is important that the address supplied is reachable by
+of the Sandfly server.
+It is important that the address supplied is

-your web browser for the UI and the scanning nodes.
+reachable by your web browser and the scanning nodes.

-Or you can put in your externally reachable IP address if DNS is not available for your host:
+Or enter an externally reachable IP address if DNS is not available for this host:

 ...